marianacarmoduarte/marianacarmoduarte.github.io/content/publication/conference-paper/index.md

 publication: "*Journal of Common Market Studies*"
 publication_short: ""

 abstract: Immigration is envisaged as part of an ‘emergent cultural cleavage’ across Western Europe.
+Within this context, this article explores the politicization of immigration in Portugal between 1995 and 2014.
+Politicization is interpreted as being formed by two distinct dimensions: salience and polarization of the political claims found within news articles extracted from newspapers.

 featured: false